Do you love chocolate strawberries ? So do I !

 How long do chocolate strawberries last ?

-Strawberries are quickly perishable items, even if covered in chocolate.
+Strawberries are quickly perishable items, even if covered in chocolate they will last about two days in the fridge.
 The safest bet is to get fully covered strawberries.
-This way none of the fleshy fruit is exposed to the air and it won’t turn bad as quickly.
+This way, none of the fleshy fruit is exposed to the air and it won’t turn bad as quickly.

 But even so, you can’t keep these treats for a long time, as you could a piece of chocolate.

-So let’s see how long we can keep chocolate strawberries in the 3 main storage methods.
+So let’s see how long we can keep chocolate strawberries in the three main storage methods.

 Read Also:Difference between carob and chocolate

 How long do chocolate strawberries last on the counter?

 Twenty-four hours is ideal.
 You could go for a little more, but keep in mind that room temp – about 22 C/71 F – is ideal for bacteria growth.

 This means the strawberries will go bad sooner, and it might not even be immediately obvious, due to the chocolate.